Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * RuleID = 22 (8-bit) for which SCHC compression was not possible

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID not FPortsUp or FPortsDown means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.
+A RuleID not FPortUp or FPortDown means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.

-The only uplink messages using the FPortsDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
-Similarly, the only downlink messages using the FPortsUp ports are the fragmentation SCHC control messages of an uplink fragmentation session.
+The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+Similarly, the only downlink messages using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation session.

 Application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
 A set of FPort values is REQUIRED for each gateway instance the device is required to communicate with.

-Mechanism to share those RuleID values is out-of-scope of this document
+Mechanism to share those RuleID values is out-of-scope of this document.

 ## IID computation